SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 > If waterfall meets current needs, keep doing it.

 But it *is* a contradiction to call single-function teams (or departments) "Scrum" teams.
 Is there an honest reason to use Scrum words for things that aren't Scrum?
-As George Orwell wrote
+George Orwell wrote:

 > If thought corrupts language, language can also corrupt thought.